doyensec/ajpfuzzer/README.md

 # AJPFuzzer - A command-line fuzzer for AJPv1.3

 **AJPFuzzer** is a rudimental fuzzer for the [Apache JServ Protocol](https://tomcat.apache.org/connectors-doc/ajp/ajpv13a.html) (ajp13).
-Built on top of [libajp13](https://github.com/doyensec/libajp13), the tool allows to create and send AJP messages using an easy-to-use command line interface.

-AJPFuzzer can craft properly formatted AJP13 messages (all message types) as well as mutations (e.g. bit flipping, messages with type mismatch, etc.), which facilitates security testing targeting AJP-based services like web servers AJP modules, J2EE containers, and many others.
+Built on top of [libajp13](https://github.com/doyensec/libajp13), the tool allows you to create and send AJP messages using an easy-to-use command line interface.
+AJPFuzzer can craft properly formatted AJP13 messages (all message types) as well as mutations (e.g. bit flipping, messages with type mismatch, etc.), which facilitates security testing efforts targeting AJP-based services like web servers AJP modules, J2EE containers, and many others.
 ### How To Use it

-1. Download the latest AJPFuzzer jar from the [release page](https://github.com/doyensec/ajpfuzzer/release)
+1. Download the latest AJPFuzzer jar from the [releases page](https://github.com/doyensec/ajpfuzzer/releases)
 2. Execute the downloaded jar using:
 ```
 $ java -jar ajpfuzzer_v0.6.jar
 ```
 The tool will prompt a shell.
 By typing *?list*, it is possible to list all commands available for the specific context.

 3. At this point, you can connect to the target using:
 ```
 AJPFuzzer> connect 127.0.0.1 8009
 ```

-4. Then, you can send a *CPing* message (type 10) by simply typing '10' (note that no arguments are needed for this message)
+4. Then, you can send a *CPing* message (type 10) by simply typing '10' (no arguments are needed for this message)
 ```
 AJPFuzzer/127.0.0.1:8009> 10
 ```